jonhadfield/creds/docs/index.rst

 creds
 =====

-A python library for user management.
+A python library for managing users on linux.

 Release v\ |version|.